GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 On Wall Street, stocks edged higher, recovering some of the day's earlier declines, while high-performing technology stocks added to recent losses amid an ongoing Washington standoff and a looming deadline to raise the U.S. debt ceiling.

-The Federal Reserve's minutes from its September meeting showed that most members of the central bank's policy committee thought they needed more evidence of sustainable economic progress, though the Fed said it was a "relatively close call" for several voters.
+The Federal Reserve's minutes from its September meeting showed that most members of the committee thought they needed more evidence of sustainable economic progress, though the Fed said it was a "relatively close call" for several voters.

 "It's interesting that there would be such a heated debate, since it is painfully clear that the economy is still in such a fragile state that the Fed can't start the tapering process," said Todd Schoenberger, managing partner at LandColt Capital in New York.